openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>A conformant application must not modify the contents of the Zowe runtime USS directory and it must not change any directory or file permissions or ownership within the Zowe runtime</td>
+   <td>A conformant application must not modify the contents of the Zowe runtime USS directory and must not change any directory or file permissions or ownership within the Zowe runtime</td>
  </tr>
  <tr>
    <th style="background-color:#555555">33</th>